 The most high-profile case of classic self-defense in recent memory is the case of Kyle Rittenhouse, a 17-year-old who traveled across state lines to Wisconsin with an AR-15-style rifle during civil unrest.
 Rittenhouse shot and killed three men.
 Evidence showed that Rittenhouse acted in self-defense, receiving an acquittal in 2021.

-Strategy #2: The Defense of Others Claim
+Strategy #2: Claiming Self-Defense of Others

 Like classic self-defense, this strategy is when you are claiming that you had to use force to protect someone else facing an imminent threat.
 The force used must also be reasonable and proportionate to the threat.
 Some classic self-defense and defense of other claims can intertwine depending on what was happening at the time of the alleged attack.